KoltonR/holbertonschool-system_engineering-devops/0x01-shell_permissions/README.md

 13. chgrp school hello writes a script that changes the group owner to school for the file hello

 14. chown -R: staff writes  a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.

+15. chown -h vincent:staff_hello Writes a script that changes the owner and the group owner of _hello to vincent and staff respectively.